Atom0713/kth-ID2201-distributed-systems-basics/ID2201/HW1_Rudy/README.md

 Not a complete parser.
 Done to understand how HTTP is defined.
 Parser for HTTP GET request only.

+## Request

 ### request line
 Structure : **Method SP Request-URI SP HTTP-version CRLF**

+## Socket API
+### Basics
+1. Listen to Port on a socket
+2. Accept incoming request - open communication channel with the Client
+3. Receive input from the open connection
+4. Send back reply if needed
+5. Close receiving connection
+6. Close listening socket